Skip to content

 Green Lantern vol. 3 (1990-2004) – The Modern Age Part.
 1

 After the Crisis, nothing really changed for Hal Jordan.
 In 1990 though, DC published a revisited origin story for the character with the miniseries titled Green Lantern: Emerald Dawn.
-At the same time, a new Green Lantern ongoing series was launched, volume 3.
+At the same time, a new Green Lantern ongoing comic was launched, volume 3.
 Most of it has not been collected yet for some reason.

 The three remaining members of the Green Lantern Corps–Hal Jordan, John Stewart, and Guy Gardner–must face off against an insane Guardian in order to protect Earth and rebuild the Corps.